-Nasdaq Reissues Corporate Governance Proposals with Modifications
+NASDAQ Reissues Corporate Governance Proposals With Modifications

-On February 26, 2003, The Nasdaq Stock Market, Inc. released a summary of its corporate governance proposals to date.
+In October 2003, The Nasdaq Stock Market, Inc. released a draft of its proposed board and committee independence rule changes.
 The proposed rule changes are designed to increase accountability and transparency for the benefit of investors and facilitate uniform application of the rules.
-These proposals contain modifications of the proposals released on July 25, 2002, September 13, 2002, October 1, 2002, October 10, 2002 and November 20, 2002.
+These proposals contain modifications of the proposals released on July 25, 2002, September 13, 2002, October 1, 2002, October 10, 2002, November 20, 2002 and February 26, 2003.
 The proposals include cross-references to the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), and in many cases the most recent changes are designed to harmonize Nasdaq rules with Sarbanes-Oxley Act requirements.